"

 Bridget has used happiness as a theme in LEH250, and have had a question like “What does it mean to build a happy life?” as the question.
 This was done with a full book, Plato’s Lemonade Stand by Tom V Morris and, in other versions, with a set of themed readings.

-The best themes are ones that students are likely to be interested in and find something to connect to their own lives AND that you are excited to share with them.
-Students pick up on our enthusiasm and excitement and enjoy knowing that we WANT them to enjoy and/or engage with these readings (and why we value these readings).
+The best themes are ones that are likely to be of interest to students, that they may be able to connect to their own lives, AND that you are excited to share with them.
+Students pick up on our enthusiasm and excitement and enjoy knowing that we WANT them to enjoy and/or engage with these readings, as well as why we value these readings.

 Deciding on a reading or readings